 They bring offerings from cash to beer.
 The witches or witch doctors will smoke special pipes.
 The smoke is supposed to allow them to communicate with the spirit world.
 Often wafts of smoke drift to those seeking a miracle, including Tourists and other Visitors.

 In the Kiganda Traditional Beliefs, which is the Religion of the Baganda.
-There is Katonda.
-He is god and the creator who allows people to live life as they want it.
-In Mubende at the Nakayima Tree, you will find people who are hanging on to tradition.
+There is Katonda, and he is god and the creator who allows people to live life as they want it.
+In Mubende, at the Nakayima Tree, people will hang on to tradition.
 At the same time, an embrace of religions.
 Islam and Christianity were brought to Uganda by Arabs and Westerners.

-You will have a guide that well-versed in the history, legends, and myth of what some consider the Sacred Nakayima Tree.
-He will explain the different spirits that people appealed to by people from the Bunyoro Buganda Kingdoms that continue even today.
+You will have a well-versed guide on the history, legends, and myths of what some consider the Sacred Nakayima Tree.
+He will explain the different spirits people appealed to by people from the Bunyoro Buganda Kingdoms that continue today.

-The guide will take you around the tree and show the various rooms, large crevices in the tree’s large roots.
+The guide will take you around the tree and show you the various rooms and large crevices in the tree’s large roots.
 “Of these, there are four rooms for Ndahura, some for Nnalongo Jajja Mukasa, two for Jajja Musoke and Kilunda.”

 Whatever one hears while visiting the Witch’s Tree at Mubende must be heard and seen in the context of local traditions.
-Keep in mind that in much of Africa’s history, events, legends were passed on orally and not written down.
-When it comes to the Nakayima Tree, there are various stories and myths passed down.
-Below is just one of them.
+Keep in mind that legends were passed on orally and not written down in much of Africa’s history.
+When it comes to the Nakayima Tree, there are various stories and myths passed down, and below is just one of them.